Engee documentation

 OutPortSampleTimeOpt

-Enter the value of the calculation step for the output port.
+Enter the calculation step value for the output port.

-A value by default (-1) indicates that the Rate Transition block inherits the output rate from the block to which the output port is connected.
+A value by default (-1) indicates that the Rate Transition unit inherits the output speed from the unit to which the output port is connected.

 Dependencies

-To use this parameter, set the Output port sample time options to Specify.
+To use this parameter, set the Output port sample time options parameters to Specify.

 OutPortSampleTime

-A positive value that sets the output signal calculation step to a multiple of the input signal frequency.
+A positive value that sets the calculation step of the output signal to a multiple of the input signal frequency.

 A value by default (1) indicates that the output rate is the same as the input rate.
 A value of 0.5 indicates that the output rate is half the input rate.
 A value of 2 indicates that the output speed is twice the input speed.